Nozbe/NoOffice.org/_book/meetings.md

 This way during the actual meeting we don't waste time discussing the entire topic, as everyone has read it beforehand, but we only focus on the points of tension, the nuances, the missing parts.

-But for this to work...
+But for this to work…

 > Everyone has to do their homework.
 Everyone assisting the meeting has to read and digest the documentation prepared before the meeting.